gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/monitoring.md

 - Type: Gauge
 - Labels: `name` `node` `origin`

+#### rsyslog_augenrules_load_success
+Shows whether the `augenrules --load` command was executed successfully or not on the node.
+- Type: Gauge
+- Labels: `node`

 ## Alerts

-There are two alerts defined for the `rsyslog` service in the Shoot's Prometheus instance:
+There are three alerts defined for the `rsyslog` service in the Shoot's Prometheus instance:

 #### RsyslogTooManyRelpActionFailures
 This indicates that the cumulative failure rate in processing `relp` action messages is greater than 2%.
 In other words, it compares the rate of processed `relp` action messages to the rate of failed `relp` action messages and fires an alert when the following expression evaluates to true: